arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of Nauriel, on Earth_:

 My friend (and roommate) was thoroughly sick and bedridden, and I wanted to find a cure quickly.

 I went to Pelegrin, a local wizard who was both a doctor and an apothecary.
 Pelegrin towered over me, eyebrows furrowed, with his bushy Bismarckian mustache looking down at me with suspicion, as though he didn’t trust me.
 I had stolen a transparency potion of his when I was a little kid, and he hadn’t forgotten that.

 “My friend is sick.
 He has an awful headache, and he can’t see well.
 He says he sees things through a white mist.”
+I said.

 “I know what that is.
 I have a potion that’ll cure him right up.
 It’ll be eight gold coins.”
+Pelegrin replied.

 “I don’t have eight gold coins.
 Could I give you three for now, and five later?”
+I asked.

 “I’m afraid I’ll need it now.
 This illness won’t kill him,” replied Pelegrin.

 I didn’t want to press the matter, so I left quietly.

 TODO:
 - a spell to make churros, that Nauriel had modified to incorporate chai tea spices in the dough bread mix itself, and that was covered in thick sprinkling layer of maple syrup sugar powder.